 3. Curtsy Lunge

-A favorite among runners, this move “is a great bang-for-your-buck exercise,” says Donlan.
+A favorite among runners, this move “is a great bang-for-your-back exercise,” says Donlan.
 “It works all parts of your glutes, hip abductors and core.”
 She suggests holding a kettlebell in front of your chest or two dumbbells at your sides when you’re ready to up the intensity.

 How to: Stand with feet hip-width apart, band around thighs (a).
 Step your left foot behind you and to the right, lowering until your right thigh is parallel to the floor (b).
 Return to standing (c).
 Do 10 reps, then repeat on the opposite side.

 Deadlifts do wonders for your entire posterior chain — back, glutes, hamstrings — which people often ignore in the weight room.
 The single-leg version also challenges your balance, which strengthens your core muscles as well.

 How to: Put a band under your right foot and hold it with your right hand (a).
 Split your stance, right foot in front and left foot behind.
 Transfer your weight to right leg (b).
 Keeping your back straight and core engaged, bend your right knee slightly and slowly hinge forward at the hips, lowering until your hand reaches mid-calf (c).
 Stand back up to start (d).
 Do 10 to 15 reps, then repeat on opposite side.

 Your glutes will be begging for mercy by the time you finish this burner.
 “It primarily targets your butt, says Donlan, but gets your hamstrings in on the action, too”.

 How to: Start one all fours with a band around your right hand and the bottom of your right foot (a).
 Extend your right foot behind you, keeping the band straight, and lower for 1 rep (b).
 Do 10 to 15 reps, then repeat on opposite side.

 Not a Daily Burn member?
 Sign up at dailyburn.com and start your free 30-day trial today.